 Toronto Pride Week features three major parades and marches that celebrate gender and sexual diversity in all its forms.

-- Close off Pride Week at the one and only Toronto Pride Parade, featuring over 150 participating groups.
-Let loose and have fun amidst the elaborate floats, colourful costumes and rousing music (Yonge Street between Bloor and Dundas, June 28, 2:00pm).
+Close off Pride Week at the one and only Toronto Pride Parade.
+Let loose and have fun amidst the elaborate floats, colourful costumes and rousing music (Starts at Church Street and Bloor Street East, July 3, 2:00 p.m.).

 If You’re Looking for Artistic Inspiration